Ornate facade of Petit Palais in Paris with intricate architectural details.

 Tour Highlights

-• Experience historical architecture alongside contemporary exhibitions.
+• Experience both historical architecture and modern exhibitions together.

-• Access over 10,000 artworks within a space of 12,000 square meters.
+Navigate through over 10,000 artworks within a space of 12,000 square meters without waiting in lines.

-This guided tour is ideal for history buffs, art lovers, and culture enthusiasts.
+This guided tour is perfect for history buffs, art lovers, and culture enthusiasts.
 It offers unparalleled access to the Petit Palais Museum's extensive collections during a two-hour visit that highlights French Impressionist masterpieces by Renoir, Monet, and Degas while exploring Charles Frederick Worth’s contributions to fashion.

 Foxes and birds in a forest scene, Bruno Liljefors exhibition at Petit Palais.